Mother of Georgia shooting suspect called school to warn of emergency, aunt says

 The mother of the 14-year-old who has been charged with murder over the fatal shooting of four people at his Georgia high school called the school before the killings, warning staff of an “extreme emergency” involving her son, a relative said.

-Annie Brown told the Washington Post that her sister, the accused shooter's mother, texted her saying she spoke with a school counselor and urged them to "immediately" find her son to check on him.
+Annie Brown told the Washington Post that her sister, Colt Gray’s mother, texted her saying she spoke with a school counselor and urged them to “immediately” find her son to check on him.

 Brown confirmed the reporting to The Associated Press on Saturday in text messages but declined to provide further comment.